lyushenhuan/lyushenhuan/content/event/nips2022/index.md

 event: NeurIPS 2022
 event_url: 'https://neurips.cc/virtual/2022/poster/54559'

-location: New Orleans, Louisiana, US
+location: New Orleans Convention Center (Online)
 address:
   street:
-  city:
+  city: New Orleans
-  region:
+  region: Louisiana
-  postcode:
+  postcode: USA
   country:

 summary: This is an oral representation related to the paper "Depth is More Powerful than Width with Prediction Concatenation in Deep Forest".